75 Reasons Why I Love Israel

-This week, we celebrate the 75th birthday of the modern State of Israel.
+This week, we celebrated the 75th birthday of the modern State of Israel.

 It is very common to read about the problems in Israel and to hear the criticism.